mkannwischer/xmss-fault-attack/README.md

-# xmss-fault-attack
+# Fault Attack on the XMSS^MT signature scheme
-Implementation of a fault attack on the XMSS^MT signature scheme based as described in my master thesis
+We propose and implement a fault injection attack on the multi-tree variant of XMSS (https://datatracker.ietf.org/doc/draft-irtf-cfrg-xmss-hash-based-signatures/).